tahsin4466/StartASM/README.md

 ## Progress
 **Please note that StartASM is still in early development, so many critical features have yet to be implemented.
 This is a personal project by a student and, as such, is being developed incrementally.**

-*Last updated: December 1, 2023*
+*Last updated: December 2, 2023*

-**State:** StartASM currently only consists of a compiler that validates syntax through recursive descent parsing, builds a parse tree, resolves symbols, and then builds an AST.
-The current focus is on implementing effective semantic analysis, hopefully finishing the compiler by year's end.
+**State:** StartASM currently consists of a compiler that validates the grammar, including syntax, symbols and semantics.
+Currently missing features of the compiler include scope checking and code generation.

-**Progress:** Currently working on implementing semantic analysis.
+**Progress:** Currently working on implementing scope checking and code generation.

 **Current Goal:** Finish the compiler by the end of the year.